department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/licensing-certification.md

 You can get paid back if:

   -	You qualify for the GI Bill, **and**
-  -	You're taking an exam that costs less than $2,000.
+  -	You're taking a test or an exam that costs less than $2,000.

 ### Who's covered?
 Veterans